webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 While the DOM tree is being constructed, the browser constructs another tree, the render tree.
 This tree is of visual elements in the order in which they will be displayed.
 It is the visual representation of the document.
 The purpose of this tree is to enable painting the contents in their correct order.

 Firefox calls the elements in the render tree "frames".
-Webkit uses the term renderer or render object. <br /> A renderer knows how to layout and paint itself and its children. <br /> Webkits RenderObject class, the base class of the renderers, has the following definition:
+Webkit uses the term renderer or render object.
+A renderer knows how to layout and paint itself and its children.
+Webkits RenderObject class, the base class of the renderers, has the following definition:

  class RenderObject{